rricharz/pi-top-setup/README.md

 **Battery**

->Starting with the latest upgrade of Raspian Stretch (January 30, 2018) a battery icon
+>A battery icon
 >should be automatically installed and enabled on the pi-top laptop (both versions).
 >The apt package *lxplug-ptbatt* is part of the apt package *raspberry-pi-ui-mods*.
 >If this battery icon shows up on your pi-top, installation of a separate battery widget
->is not required anymore.
+>is not required.
 It will only show up if pt-device-manager is installed
 >and i2c is enabled.

 >If this battery icon does not show up on your pi-top, you can use the following means to